FREDRICKKYEKI/simple_shell/README.md

 ## Overview

-This is a command language interpreter that executes commands read from the standard input or from a file, authored by **Fredrick Kyeki** and **Lennox Namasaka**
+This is a command language interpreter that executes commands read from the standard input or from a file, authored by **[Fredrick Kyeki](https://github.com/fredrickkyeki)** and **[Lennox Namasaka](https://github.com/lennoxnamasaka).**
 ### Invocation

-Usage: **flexsh**
+Usage: **./flexsh**
-Sodash is started with the standard input connected to the terminal.
+flexsh is started with the standard input connected to the terminal.
 To start, compile all .c located in this repository by using this command:
 ```
 gcc -Wall -Werror -Wextra -pedantic *.c -o flexsh
 ./flexsh